helios-ag/FMElfinderBundle/docs/flysystem.md

             locale: %locale% # defaults to current request locale
             editor: ckeditor # other options are tinymce, tinymce4, form, custom and simple
             fullscreen: true # defaults true, applies to simple and ckeditor editors
-            include_assets: true # disable if you want to handle loading of the javascript and css assets yourself
             connector:
                 debug: false # defaults to false
                 roots:       # at least one root must be defined